nefortovo/VkTestProductsApp/README.md

 # Shopping App

 This is an Android application designed to facilitate shopping for various items.
-The app utilizes modern Android development practices and libraries to provide a smooth and efficient shopping experience.

 ## Libraries